Grumpy Old Man: Cultural references

 The title of the episode is a reference to the movie Grumpy Old Men.
 The scene where the drill sergeant with Alzheimer's disease is repeatedly cursing at a man he calls a "joker" is a reference to the Vietnam War movie Full Metal Jacket, which starred R. Lee Ermey.
 The scene where Mayor West seems to wake up from a dream, only to find that he is in another dream may be a reference to the movie Inception about false awakening.
 Joe Swanson's Fiona Apple tribute video is a parody of her 1997 song "Criminal".
 When Peter talks about him and Lois having "phone sax", a cutaway shows them playing songs on the saxophone via the phone.
 Peter plays "Baker Street" by Gerry Rafferty while Lois plays "You Can Call Me Al" by Paul Simon.

 The cut away scene where the man who was late for work, and as a result wasn't killed on 9/11, is possibly a reference to Seth MacFarlane himself.
-He would have been onboard one of the flights that struck the World Trade Center, had he not been late for check in.
+He would have been onboard American Airlines Flight 11, had he not been late for check in.